If you’re thinking about switching careers and becoming a developer, a coding bootcamp is a viable way to get you there.

 Length: Around 32 weeks.
 Varies per student.

 “Think of learning to code like learning to play an instrument: playing on your own is fun… but the real excitement comes from creating music with other people.
 When you study at Flatiron School on campus or online, you’re always learning with a community.”

-– Avi Flombaum, Flatiron Dean, on the school’s homepage.
+– Avi Flombaum, Flatiron Dean.